keithledgerwood/WICLab-guide/v2/06-governance.md

 3. Create a new folder by clicking the **+** icon and name folder “Title Change”

 4. Click on the **...** next to the newly created folder and select Import

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/007/img13.png "image_tooltip")

-5. Select or Drag&Drop the downloaded flow pack
+5. Click **Choose file from computer**,or drag and drop the downloaded flow pack, to complete the import.

 You have successfully imported the Flow.

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/007/img14.png "image_tooltip")

 ### Modify the imported Flow